On this page

 Registrations and licences

-Make sure your home is a suitable location, especially if you'll have clients visiting.
+Make sure your home is a suitable location, especially if you plan on having clients visiting.

 Contact your local council for further advice on planning permits and other local requirements.